-CBP has developed a series of suicide prevention and awareness podcasts full of inspiring stories from employees impacted by suicide.
+The CBP Suicide Awareness Podcast series are full of inspiring stories from employees and family members impacted by suicide.
 These are powerful stories from within CBP.
 They are unscripted conversations about firsthand experiences with suicide, its risk factors, and aftermath.

-CBP employees or family member who have lived experience or would like to be a guest on the suicide prevention podcast can email firstname.lastname@example.org.
+Check out the CBP Suicide Awareness Podcast Playlist to view the entire series or listen wherever you get your podcasts.
+Limited episodes remain available through YouTube.
+CBP employees or family members who have lived experience or would like to be a guest on a suicide prevention podcast can email firstname.lastname@example.org.

 In Episode 10, Dr. Kent Corso focuses on loss survivors, some who has lost a friend, family member, or co-worker to suicide.
 Dr. Corso talks with Zeus, a CBP employee who lost a fellow agent to suicide in February 2022.